 Go for Life is the national programme for sport and physical activity for older people.
 The aim of Go for Life is to involve greater numbers of older adults in all aspects of sport and physical activity.
-It is run by Age & Opportunity in partnership with the Health Promotion Units of the Health Service Executive (HSE) and the Local Sports Partnerships.
+It is run by Age & Opportunity in partnership with the Health Promotion and Improvement Offices of the Health Service Executive (HSE) and the Local Sports Partnerships.

 The Go for Life programme has 4 different elements:

 The Leadership Programme aims to promote greater participation by independent older people in all aspects of health-enhancing physical activity and recreational sports.
 Go for Life tutors are available to train local physical activity leaders (PAL) in physical activity with older people.
 PALs tend to be members of community groups, such as active retirement associations or day centre workers.
 Around the country, there are over 1,200 active PALs.

 The targeted initiatives promote greater participation by dependent or disadvantaged older people.

 The National Grant Scheme for Sport and Physical Activity for Older People is a government initiative aimed at encouraging older members of the community to participate in sport and physical activity.